-Mentsuyu (めんつゆ), or sometimes called Tsuyu (つゆ), is a Japanese soup base used in soba and udon noodle dishes.
-It’s made from sake, mirin, soy sauce, kombu, and katsuobushi (dried bonito flakes), the flavor is delicate yet intensely savory.
+Mentsuyu (めんつゆ), or sometimes called Tsuyu (つゆ), is a Japanese soup base commonly used in soba and udon noodle dishes.
+Made from sake, mirin, soy sauce, kombu, and katsuobushi (dried bonito flakes), the flavor is delicate yet intensely savory.

-For convenience, you can purchase Mentsuyu bottle from Japanese (or Asian) grocery stores or online.
+For convenience, you can purchase pre-made Mentsuyu from Japanese (or Asian) grocery stores or online.

 Gather all the ingredients.

-- In a medium saucepan, add sake and bring it to a boil over medium high heat.
+In a medium saucepan, add sake and bring it to a boil over medium heat.
 Let the alcohol evaporate for several seconds (wave your hand toward your nose and to see if you smell any alcohol).

-- Pass the mixture through a fine-mesh sieve (reserve the kombu and katsuobushi - see below).
+Pass the mixture through a fine-mesh sieve (reserve the kombu and katsuobushi - see below).
 This Mentsuyu is concentrated.

 You can store Mentsuyu in a mason jar in the refrigerator for up to a month.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.